VKGR1009/Azure-SOC-Homelab-Honeypot-Sentinel/README.md

 | order by FailedAttempts desc
 ```

----

 ### 6. GeoIP Enrichment

-A GeoIP watchlist was imported into Microsoft Sentinel to enrich attacker IP addresses with location data.
+A GeoIP watchlist was imported into Microsoft Sentinel to enrich attacker IP addresses with geographic information.

-This allowed identification of:
+This enabled identification of:

 * Source Country
 * Source City
 * Latitude
 * Longitude

-for incoming attacks.

----

 ### 7. Attack Map Visualization